0xC0FFEE43/CONCRETEDISASTER/README.md

 ```vi /etc/chrony/chrony.conf```
 Add the following:
 ```
-# optional but I prefer to use NIST time servers over the pool servers that come default on the OS
+# optional but I prefer to use NIST time servers over the pool servers that come preconfigured on the base OS
 server time-a-b.nist.gov
 server time-e-wwv.nist.gov